 Creating Playrooms That Evolve

 Start with a flexible foundation.
-Durable flooring, good lighting, and neutral walls work for multiple uses.
-Avoid features that only work for younger children.
+Durable flooring, adequate lighting, and neutral walls all work well across multiple uses over the years.
+Avoid built-in features that only make sense for very young children.

-Use modular furniture that can be rearranged.
-Shelving can hold toys now and books later.
-Tables can shift from crafts to hobbies.
+Choose modular furniture that can be rearranged as needs change.
+Shelving that holds toys today can hold books and hobby supplies tomorrow.
+Tables can transition from arts and crafts to more serious hobbies.

-Plan for future tech needs.
-Add enough outlets for devices.
-Good placement keeps cords organized and safe.
+Plan ahead for future technology needs.
+Install enough outlets and place them thoughtfully.
+Good placement keeps cords organized, hidden, and safe from tripping hazards.

-Keep the space neutral.
-Let kids personalize with removable items like posters or decor.
-This makes future updates easier.
+Keep the space visually neutral at its core.
+Let kids personalize with removable items like posters, decor, and bedding.
+This makes future updates far simpler and less expensive.

 Budget for Kid-Friendly Remodeling in Dayton